 One thing I dislike is that a number of its functions are unlocked by upgrading to the pro version with an extra charge.
 Which means if I'm using a free version of Any Converter, I cannot even customize the quality to Amazon Prime Video conversions, cannot use the batch converting function, and cannot change the output format to anything else.

+Any Video Converter operates by analyzing the video link you provide and then utilizing its internal engine to process the file into a standard MP4 format.
 If you decide to use Any Converter, here are the steps to convert Amazon movies to MP4 for free with it:

 Download and install Any Converter on your PC, then launch it.